SimpleDataLabsInc/prophecy-docs/docs/concepts/project/models.md

 Data models incorporate the step-by-step logic to transform raw data to some intermediate or final state.
 Each Model, stored as a `.sql` file on Git, is managed as software - with best practices like peer review and version control.
 The Model can include Common Table Expressions (CTEs) and [refer](https://docs.getdbt.com/docs/build/sql-models#building-dependencies-between-models) to other Models.
 Importantly, SQL statements with Prophecy and dbt are re-usable.
 When a Model is updated, any reference to that Model is likewise updated.

 Here we explore how to use Models in Prophecy, adopting the concept and vernacular from dbt Core™.
 Later, we'll see how to import dbt projects to Prophecy, or you can create a new Project and Models using Prophecy's drag-and-drop interface.
-After you've read this page, get hands on with Models in this getting-started [guide](/docs/getting-started/getting-started-with-low-code-sql.md#44-Develop-your-first-model).
+After you've read this page, get hands on with Models in the [SQL with Databricks](/docs/getting-started/getting-started-with-low-code-sql.md#44-Develop-your-first-model) getting-started guide.

 ### Using Models in Prophecy